mflowgen/mflowgen/README.md

 target different technology nodes, or even use different vendors for physical IP.

-The Modular VLSI Build System is a set of ASIC tool scripts and makefiles for managing the moving pieces as well as a carefully designed set of policies for minimizing the friction when building new designs.
+The Modular VLSI Build System is an open-source set of ASIC tool scripts and makefiles for managing the moving pieces as well as a carefully designed set of policies for minimizing the friction when building new designs.
 The key idea is to avoid rigidly structured ASIC flows that cannot be repurposed and to instead break the ASIC flow into modular steps that can be re-assembled into different flows.
 We also introduce the idea of an ASIC design kit (ADK), which is the specific set of physical backend files required to successfully build chips, as well as a unified and standard interface to those files.
 A well-defined interface enables swapping process and IP libraries without modification to the scripts that use them.
 Finally, this approach embraces plugins that hook into steps across the entire ASIC flow for customizing the flow in design-specific ways.

 This repository has been used to tape out multiple chips at Cornell University in advanced process technology nodes (e.g., TSMC 28nm)